 A National Disaster Risk Management Policy (NDRMP) was adopted in 2015.
 The policy was framed according to the Hyogo Framework for Action on Disaster Risk Reduction (HFADRR 2005-2015), a global predecessor instrument of the Sendai Framework for DRR (SFDRR 2015-2030).
 Both instruments have the same aspirations despite having different number of pillars (Table 2).
 Primarily, the DRM Policy provides a framework to guide how the country could safeguard its socio-economic development gains given the nexus between disasters and development.
 DRM Operational Guidelines and Standard Operating Procedures support the implementation of the National Disaster Risk Management Policy.
 They are considered as part of Malawi government’s policy framework on disaster risk management (DoDMA, 2017).
 The Malawi Growth and Development Strategy III, 2017-2022 (MGDS III) also provides a policy basis for DRM in Malawi in tandem with the NDRMP.
 Other policy instruments that are supportive to DRM include the National Climate Change Management Policy (2016) and National Resilience Strategy (NRS) 2018-2030.

-Implementation of the Programme Support should be aligned with the SFDRR and national development frameworks such as the National Climate Change Management Policy (2016), National Resilience Strategy (NRS) 2018-2030, MGDS III 2017-2022 and SDGs 2015-2030.
+Implementation of the Programme Support should be aligned with the SFDRR and national development frameworks such as the National Climate Change Management Policy (2016), National Disaster Risk Management Policy (2015), National Resilience Strategy (NRS) 2018-2030, MGDS III 2017-2022 and SDGs 2015-2030.
 A Draft DRM Bill, 2018 was developed to replace the Disaster Preparedness and Relief Act of 1991.
 The Bill is awaiting parliamentary presentation, debate and approval.
 The Bill provides comprehensive legislative framework for DRM in the country.
 The Programme Support should advocate for the passing of the DRM Bill (2018) into law as this is critical to strategic DRM implementation in the country, including the establishment and operationalization of district and local level DRM structures.

 The DRM Policy has gaps with regards decentralized institutional arrangements for DRM.
 It is argued that the Bill once promulgated into law will set the country on a proactive DRM and resilience building trajectory.
 The Programme Support will support the establishment of fully functional model District DRM systems to provide the impetus for operationalization of effective decentralized DRM systems in the country.
 Additionally, it will support urban councils to review, develop and implement DRM Plans leading to institutionalization of DRM.